lpaolini/Striptease/README.md

 ## Code architecture

 Code has been crafted carefully, splitting responsibilites across a number of classes and introducing several useful abstractions.

 All effects are independent from each other, and all effect state is self-contained in its own class members.

+Most effects are designed to be strip length agnostic and to rely on timers so that animation speed doesn't depend on global update rate.

 # API